Global carmakers face electric shock in China

 It is quite a reversal.
 Global brands have dominated in China since the 1990s, typically winning a collective 60 to 70 per cent share of passenger car sales in recent years.

-In the first four months of 2022, they captured 52 per cent, with their April monthly share at 43 per cent.
+In the first four months of the year, they captured 52 per cent, with their April monthly share at 43 per cent.

 Signalling the scale of the challenge facing traditional carmakers, Nissan chief executive officer Makoto Uchida said some brands "could disappear in three to five years" in China.